Bangadhipati/Java-DSA/README.md

 This repository is a curated archive of my **LeetCode solutions** in **Java**, covering a wide spectrum of **Data Structures and Algorithms**.
 Each solution reflects not just correctness and efficiency, but also clarity and expressive coding style.

-Whether you're brushing up on your fundamentals or preparing for interviews, these solutions are designed to be readable, reusable, and refined.
+Whether you're brushing up on your fundamentals or preparing for interviews, these solutions are designed to be readable, reusable and refined.

 ## Structure